 Pupils are asked to bring in appropriate clothing and footwear but we are able to provide this where necessary.
 Each session will involve a snack and a drink appropriate to the climate.

-Before each session Kelly undertakes a dynamic risk assessment of the area, for example checking the weather has not caused any damage or felled branches overnight.
+Before each session a dynamic risk assessment of the area is undertaken, for example checking the weather has not caused any damage or felled branches overnight.

 Studies have found that pupils have improved health and wellbeing, motor skills and behaviour through outdoor learning opportunities.